 The Company periodically enters into forward foreign currency contracts to reduce exposures relating to rate changes in certain foreign currencies.
 Certain exposures to credit losses related to counterparty nonperformance exist.
 However, the Company does not anticipate nonperformance by the counterparties since they are large, well-established financial institutions.
 None of these derivatives is accounted for as a hedge transaction.
 Accordingly, changes in the fair value of forward foreign currency contracts are recorded as a component of net income.
-The fair values of the Company's derivative financial instruments are based on prices quoted by financial institutions for these instruments.
+The fair values of the Company's derivative financial institutions for these instruments.
 The Company had no net exposure to any forward contracts at December 31, 2011 and December 31, 2010.